AAYUSH00121/AAYUSH00121/README.md

 <h2 align="left">Hi 👋!
-My name is Aayush Sinha and I'm a Aspiring software developer from India</h2>
+My name is Aayush Sinha and I'm a Aspiring Data Analyst from India</h2>

 ###